Entanglement dynamics in $\kappa$-deformed spacetime: Master equation and Scalar field propagator

 where the effective Hamiltonian $H_{\mathrm{eff}}$ is

 and the dissipator $\mathcal{D}[\rho(\tau)]$ is

-In the master equation (\ref{Lindblad equation}) that the dissipator $\mathcal{D}[\rho(\tau)]$ describes the environment-induced decoherence and dissipation, which means that the evolution of the quantum system is nonunitary.
-There is also modification of the free Hamiltonian of the two-atom system which incarnates in the effective Hamiltonian $H_{\mathrm{eff}}$.
-The coefficients of the matrix $C_{ij}^{(\alpha\beta)}$ in Eq.~(\ref{Effective D}) reads
+In the master equation (\ref{Lindblad equation}), the dissipator $\mathcal{D}[\rho(\tau)]$ describes the environment-induced decoherence and dissipation, which means that the evolution of the quantum system is nonunitary.
+The free Hamiltonian of the two-atom system, which incarnates in the effective Hamiltonian $H_{\mathrm{eff}}$, is also modified.
+The coefficients of the matrix $C_{ij}^{(\alpha\beta)}$ in Eq.~(\ref{Effective D}) are expressed as follows:

 where